Sanyo MR-909, tape recorder, tape recorder

 To balance the channels and vu-meters I used the sine wave generator, first recording the frequencies on a tape and then evaluating their amplitude when played by the same Sanyo MR-909 tape recorder.

-To adjust the bias, I recorded frequencies of 5KHz on tape, then evaluating in playback which bias voltage corresponded to an output of greater amplitude.
-I noticed that, with the tape at my disposal, I had to adjust the bias of both channels to 36Vpp.
+For the adjustment of the bias, I recorded on the belt of the 5khz frequencies, then evaluating in reproduction to which bias voltage corresponded to an exit of greater amplitude.
+I noticed that, with the ribbon at my disposal, I had to adjust the bias of both channels to 36vpp.

 Securing the tape recorder

-This is a rather controversial issue: maintaining the originality of the tape recorder or securing it?
-The entire front of the recorder is made of metal, which could electrocute the user if the power supply phase had a leak, so I opted to secure the recorder.
+This is a rather controversial theme: keeping the originality of the tape recorder or putting it safe?
+The whole front of the recorder is in metal, which could electrify the user in case the power supply phase had a dispersion, therefore I opted to secure the recorder.

 As a suggestion, here are some tips for securing old appliances, radios or recorders:

-- use, for the power supply, a double-insulated cable with also the earth conductor in addition to the two power supplies;
+• use, for power, a double insulation cable with the earth conductor in addition to the two power supply;

 Sanyo MR-909 tape recorder, the final test